StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

     ]

 Another interesting feature of HTTP support in Suricata is the transparent decompression of the HTTP response body.
-If the client support the feature, the server can return the object that is asked by the client in a compressed form to downsize the transfer.
+If the client supports the feature, the server can return the object asked for by the client in a compressed form to downsize the transfer.
 The result is that the content of the HTTP body in the TCP stream is just compression noise.
-Suricata decompress on the fly the data and provides the decompressed content to the keyword and layers that are using the HTTP response body.
+Suricata decompresses the data in real-time and provides the decompressed content to the keyword and layers that are using the HTTP response body.

-The HTTP response body can be logged in alerts and this improves greatly the context provided as the stream TCP can not be read by a human.
+The HTTP response body can be logged in alerts and this greatly improves the context provided as the stream TCP cannot be read by a human.

 .. note::

   Check the `eve HTTP format <https://suricata.readthedocs.io/en/latest/output/eve/eve-json-format.html?highlight=http#event-type-http>`_ page in Suricata manual for more information on the HTTP events.

-Suricata supports file extraction over HTTP so any of the techniques and information of :ref:`File Analysis <file-analysis>` chapter apply here.
+Suricata supports file extraction over HTTP, so any of the techniques and information of :ref:`File Analysis <file-analysis>` chapter apply here.

 HTTP and detection